cwesson/funge-plus-plus/doc/defunge.md

 The **get** and **list** command display the current state of fungespace.
 The center cell of the requested range is underlined.

-If terminal colors are available, the position current IP is highlight in green, the position of other IPs are highlighted yellow.
+If terminal colors are available, the position of the current IP is highlight in green, the position of other IPs are highlighted yellow.
 The position of breakpoints are highlighted red, and watchpoints blue.